 Web data entry is achieved by submitting web forms that have been filled with data.
 Thus, in order to specify the test to check the consistency between the web data entries and the resulting database state, we need to handle both aspects of the integration test and first how to submit a form in an abstract way and eventually how to translate this abstract request into a concrete web query.

-A complete description of various approaches to achieve the above has been presented elsequere [14].
-Here we will briefly show the essential abstract layer
+A complete description of various approaches to achieve the above has been presented elsewhere [14].
+Here we will briefly show the essential abstract layer elements required to specify an HTML form so as to be able to illustrate the concept of test oracle transformation later.

 '''

 type record ParameterValuesType {

 charstring parmName,

 charstring parmValue

 }

 type set of ParameterValuesType ParameterValuesSetType;

 type record FormSubmitType {

 charstring formName,

 charstring buttonName,

 charstring actionValue,

 ParameterValuesSetType parameterValues

 }

 '''